The Monster (2016)

 Under the guise of a “Cujo”-like monster movie, “The Monster” is a hard-hitting, bleakly life-affirming drama about a mother and daughter testing their relationship.
 Skillfully made and deceptively simple, the film was written and directed by Bryan Bertino (2014’s “Mockingbird"), who clearly had more on his mind than just making a basic, violent horror-show.
 Back in 2008, Bertino made the unnerving, effectively minimalist home-invasion suspenser “The Strangers.”
 That was a scarier, more realistic effort, but similar to that film, two characters are already in a tense place with each other before they are terrorized, so forget the calm before the storm.
 Here, however, the emotional wounds within a contentious mother-daughter relationship overshadow the terror with the monster in the woods.

 Making the decision to give up custody of her own child, single alcoholic mother Kathy (Zoe Kazan) is making the drive to drop off daughter Lizzy (Ella Ballentine) to live with the father (Scott Speedman).
 They’re running late, and as it grows darker, it begins to rain.
 When a wolf races out into the middle of the road, Kathy swerves and gets them into a wreck.
-Aside from Lizzy being shaken up and Kathy hurting her wrist, the car will not restart, so Kathy makes her daughter call an ambulance.
+Aside from Lizzy being shaken up and Kathy hurting her wrist, the car will not start, so Kathy makes her daughter call an ambulance.
 Help first arrives in the form of a mechanic, but the wolf carcass has disappeared from the road.
 Something toothy and hungry awaits them in the darkness — and when it rains, it pours.

 Through a flashback structure, “The Monster” capably fleshes out the pain and love in this strained, toxic relationship.
 It is pretty clear who is really the mother and who is the child.
 Even before facing the monster in the woods, Lizzy’s growth and responsibility have already accelerated, based on her upbringing.
 If any good has come of Kathy’s tough love, it makes Lizzy stronger and shapes who she is now.
 Mindfully placed against the present scenes in the woods, the scenes in the past are frightening on a more human level and bring the proper context that the viewer needs.
 A particular spat between the two that turns into a vicious screaming match is, believe it or not, more disturbing than a monster ripping off someone's limbs.